notus-sh/cocooned/README.md

 + <% end %>
 ```

 The `cocooned_container` and `cocooned_item` helpers will set for you the HTML attributes the Cocooned JavaScript expect to find to hook on.
+They will politely forward any option supported by ActionView's `content_tag`.

 ### 3. Add a way to add a new item to the list